RetronEletron/EmergeLibrary/README.md

 Than edit stage4install2.sh when the first script is done and edit the "mount /dev/sdc3 /boot/efi" command by replacing the /dev/sdc3 with your ESP partition.

+And make sure to have nothing in /mnt/gentoo except the stage4.

 Than go ahead and download the stage4install.sh script and run it as root and than when it is done run chmod 755 stage4install2.sh than "./install stage4install2.sh" and when it is done please enjoy the stage4's.

 Note: